Settlers4Modding/CommunityPatchLauncher/README.md

 The Settlers 4 Community Patch currently only works for the History Edition.
 Other editions such as the Gold Edition are not yet supported.
 The Community Patch Launcher is a Windows only application!
 To install this application you will need the '.NET Framework 4.7' or newer.
-This is installed on Windows 10 already.
+This is installed on Windows 10 by default.

 ### Installation